Free verse

-Is 5 by E. E. Cummings, an example of free verse.
+"Is 5" by E. E. Cummings, an example of free verse.

 Free verse is an open form of poetry which does not use a prescribed or regular meter or rhyme and tends to follow the rhythm of natural or irregular speech.
-Free verse encompasses a large range of poetic form, and the distinction between free verse and other forms (such as prose) is often ambiguous.
+It encompasses a large range of poetic form, and its distinction to other forms (such as prose) is often ambiguous.
+In general, the core characteristic of free verse is its flexibility.

 History

-Though individual examples of English free verse poetry surfaced before the 20th-century (parts of John Milton's Samson Agonistes or the majority of Walt Whitman's poetry, for example), free verse is generally considered an early 20th century innovation of the late 19th-century French vers libre.
+Though individual examples of English free verse poetry surfaced before the 20th century (parts of John Milton's Samson Agonistes or the majority of Walt Whitman's poetry, for example), free verse is generally considered an early 20th century innovation of the late 19th-century French vers libre.
+However, the sort of cadencing now recognized in free verse can be traced back at least as far as the archaic "Hebrew psalmist" poetry of the Bible.
+The title of "American father of free verse" has been bestowed upon Walt Whitman.

 T. E. Hulme and F. S. Flint first introduced the form to the London-based Poets' Club in 1909.
-This later became the heart of the Imagist movement through Flint's advocacy of the genre.
-Imagism, in the wake of French Symbolism (i.e. vers libre of French Symbolist poets) was the wellspring out of which the main current of Modernism in English flowed.
-T. S. Eliot later identified this as "the point de repere usually taken as the starting point of modern poetry," as hundreds of poets were led to adopt vers libre as their medium.
+This form later became the heart of the Imagist movement through Flint's advocacy of the genre.
+Imagism, in the wake of French Symbolism (i.e. vers libre of French Symbolist poets), was the wellspring out of which the main current of Modernism in English flowed.
+T. S. Eliot later identified this as "the point de repere usually taken as the starting point of modern poetry," since hundreds of poets were led to adopt vers libre as their medium.

+In the 21st century, most published poems are considered to be free verse.
+Free verse is one of the more popular forms of poetry today and is considered the "norm."